 Public Information: The Office of Public Information publishes useful information about the work and members of the Legislature, including rosters of members, guides to the legislative process, visitor information, and educational materials.

 Budget Information: During the annual budget process, links to the Governor’s proposed budget and budget bills are available on the Legislature’s homepage, along with fiscal analysis of the Governor’s budget and testimony by Executive Branch department heads.
 Past budget information and snapshots of New Jersey tax revenue by the Legislative Budget and Finance Office are available on the Budget page.

 Audit Reports: Reports produced by the Office of the State Auditor, an independent review body, examining the performance and fiscal practices of state agencies and entities receiving state funding.

 Public Hearing Transcripts: Selected public hearings and committee meetings are transcribed, typically at the request of the committee chair.
 Transcripts from 1996 to the present are available on the Legislature’s website, including written testimony and materials submitted by those testifying.

 Legislative Reports: Legislative bodies and task forces occasionally produce reports on the results of studies or investigations; these are available here.

 Glossary: A helpful guide to legislative terms, available here.

 Yes.
 If you’d like the text of a particular bill, you can find and download it using the Bill Search function.
-You can also download batches of bills and various other legal and legislative documents from our FTP site.
+You can also download batches of bills and various other legal and legislative documents from our Downloads Page.